MCLDG-zz/blg-svlss-msvc/README.md

 #### 9. Create S3 Website web interface

+You'll need the Booking and Airmiles API endpoints for this step, so complete step 8 before moving on.

 The WebUI website is hosted in S3.
 In the AWS Console, in the Tools account, in the region specified in single-click-cross-account-pipeline.sh, select the CloudFormation service and find the 'webui-pipeline' stack.